What Is Developmental Dysplasia of the Hip (DDH)?

 Developmental dysplasia of the hip, or DDH, is a term that refers to instability of newborn hips.
 This occurs when the hip joint does not develop normally.

-If left untreated, it might resolve on its own, or in some cases worsen, causing hip pain later in life.
-When this occurs, we refer to the condition as adolescent hip dysplasia.
+This condition often appears during infancy, but may develop later in childhood.
+If the child’s symptoms are mild, it can go unnoticed during infancy and childhood.
+If left untreated, it might get better on its own, or in some cases it could get worse, causing hip pain later in life.
+When this happens, we call the condition adolescent hip dysplasia.

 The exact causes of DDH are not always known.
 Hip instability might appear after birth in babies who were in the breech position for an extended period of time before delivery.
 In some cases, that can lead to hip dysplasia.